csci-1301/csci-1301.github.io/docs/user_guide.md

 Resource users can submit feedback about the resource through various means, one of which is leaving comments on the website.
 This feature is enabled by [utteranc.es](https://utteranc.es/).

-To manage the comments over time, we will create a semester-specific repository for issues only.
-This must be a public repository and located under the same organization as the resources repository.
-The utteranc.es widget it configured to point to this repository.
-After the semester is over, we will archive this feedback repository and create a new one for the next semester.
-This simultaneously archive all older comments and reset the feedback across pages.
+To manage user feedback over time, a semester-specific repository is created for issues only.
+This must be a public repository and located under the same organization as the resources repository. utteranc.es widget is configured to point to this repository.
+After a semester is over,  this feedback repository will be archived, and a new one created for the next semester.
+This will simultaneously archive all older issues and reset the feedback across website pages.

 ### Migrating feedback repository

 The steps for migrating feedback target repository are as follows:

 #.
-Create a new **public** repository under `csci-1301` github org.
+Create a new **public** repository under `csci-1301` github organization.
 Follow the established naming convention.
 #.
 Go to repository Issues (make sure issues is enabled in repository settings)
 #.
-Create a new label whose Label name is `comment`
+Create a new label whose _label name_ is `comment` (to match [widget configuration](https://github.com/csci-1301/csci-1301.github.io/blob/main/templates/web/template.html#L87-L94))
 #.
 Go to [`Organization Settings > Installed GitHub Apps`](https://github.com/organizations/csci-1301/settings/installations)
 #.
 Choose configure
 #.
 Under "Repository access", select the repository created in step 1.
 #.
 Save
 #.
 In `csci-1301.github.io` repository open `/templates/web/template.html`
 #.
-Update the utteranc.es widget code to point to the new feedback repository created in step 1.
+Update utteranc.es widget code to point to the new feedback repository created in step 1.
 #.
 Commit change to template.html
 #.
 Make sure the feedback works after migration.
 If it does not, retrace your steps.
 #.
 Archive the earlier feedback repository in its settings.